Tekuor/capstone/README.md

 All tests are kept in that file and should be maintained as updates are made to app functionality.

 ### API Reference
+All endpoints require a Bearer token.
+The role a user has determines what they can access.
+#### Casting Assistant
+Can view actors and movies

+#### Casting Director
+All permissions a Casting Assistant has and…
+Add or delete an actor from the database
+Modify actors or movies

+#### Executive Producer
+All permissions a Casting Director has and…
+Add or delete a movie from the database
 ## Error Handling
 Errors are returned as JSON objects in the following format: